AI Task Time

 “Draft a press release announcing a Series A funding round for a B2B SaaS company”

-Summary · Draft a ~400–600 word press release announcing a Series A funding round for a B2B SaaS company, covering the funding amount, lead investor name, intended use of funds, attributed executive and investor quotes, company boilerplate, and a standard AP-style dateline and contact block.
+Summary · Draft a press release announcing a Series A funding round for a B2B SaaS company, covering headline, funding amount, investors, company description, executive quotes, and boilerplate.

 AI verdict · excellent